MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/install/Installing-PowerShell-on-Linux.md

 [!INCLUDE [Alpine support](../../includes/alpine-support.md)]

-For more information, see [Install .NET on Alpine](install-alpine.md).
+For more information, see [Install PowerShell on Alpine](install-alpine.md).

 ## Debian